csajedi/syna-starling/content/_index/services/architecture.md

 +++
-title = "Systems Architecture & Development"
-weight = 30
+title = "Systems Architecture" weight = 30

 [asset]
   icon = "fas fa-project-diagram"
 +++

-We can source expertise, support and experienced manpower to fill in your product team.
+We can provide services to support and fill in your product or implementation details.